The Failure of the State Employment Service

 To an increasing extent, private agencies are placing people in jobs outside the immediate locality.
 This is accomplished not only through branch offices but through cooperative arrangements between agencies.
 For example, there is the National Association of Personnel Consultants, which embraces 62 member agencies in 32 states.
 Copies of job orders are provided each member by the agency in which the order originates.
 A resume of the qualifications of the applicant to whom the job is referred, including three references, is given the employer.
 Thus, jobs and applicant are matched, even though widely separated.

-Private employment firms cooperate even more broadly through the National Employment Association,
+Private employment firms cooperate even more broadly through the National Employment Association, Detroit, which promotes standards of ethical practice and defends the profession from governmental attack and encroachment.

 Beyond publishing general information regarding the demand and supply of workers in various areas, the United States Employment Service does little to promote inter-area mobility.
 Its ineffectiveness was noted by the Committee for Economic Development, in a recent study of distressed areas: